genesiscz/laravel-openapi/docs/paths/request-bodies.md

 php artisan openapi:make-requestbody StoreUser
 ```

-You can refer to a schema by implementing `use Vyuldashev\LaravelOpenApi\Contracts\Reusable` on the schema and adding it to the request body like so:
+You can refer to a schema by implementing `use NovaEdge\LaravelOpenApi\Contracts\Reusable` on the schema and adding it to the request body like so:

 ```php
 class UserCreateRequestBody extends RequestBodyFactory